-- When you have the application with not complicated UI and are ready to put up with the slower and less “glossy” interface
+- When you have mobile application with not complicated UI

-- When you want to save money on the creating one “core” for all the platforms and are ready to involve c++ developers in cooperation with Android/iOS/other platforms developers
+- When you want to save money on creating one “core” for all mobile platforms, while ready to involve c++ developers in cooperation with Android/iOS/other platforms developers

-- You want to try something new and don’t afraid of the risks
+- You want to try something new in mobile app development and don’t afraid of the risks